 Bonnie enjoys working at Moe Life Skills because she feels lucky to be part of a great culture where participants, staff and board members are treated as equals and everyone is challenged to the best of their ability.
 She can’t say enough good things about Moe Life Skills and hopes people will come and find out for themselves what a special place this is.

 Bonnie has a business and education background, having worked in business development for various organisations in Hong Kong and Australia.
 She has a number of ongoing projects and splits her time between various business and local community projects that she feels passionate about.
-Bonnie has recently been involved with a project aimed at tackling youth unemployment and education barriers in the Latrobe Valley.
+Bonnie was recently involved in a screen-based arts exhibition showcasing the Victorian disability movement as well as a local project aimed at tackling youth unemployment and education barriers in the Latrobe Valley.

 Bonnie holds a degree in: